April 7, 2011 (last updated August 8, 2021)

-And in both crises it was the devil who made them do it: In the S&L days it was tax policy and in the subprime days it’s housing policy.
+And in both crises it was the devil who made them do it: In the S&L days it was tax policy and in the subprime days it was housing policy.

 The scams were the same, too.
 You gotta love these guys.
-Evidently the wired geniuses of the new millennium fell back, in times of need, on the tried and true:
+Evidently the wired geniuses of the new millennium fell back, in times of need, on the tried and true, like:

-– Like “dead horses for dead cows.”
+— “Dead horses for dead cows.”
 In S&L days, developers bought each other’s real estate to pump up property values.
 In the subprime days, bankers bought each other’s credit default swaps and collateralized debt obligations.

-– Like the “rolling loans that gathered no loss.”
+— The “rolling loans that gathered no loss.”
 In the S&L days, thrifts kept loans from default by extending them.
-In the subprime days, banks kept loans from default by modifying them, a wrinkle they called ”extend and pretend.”
+In the subprime days, banks kept loans from default by modifying them, a wrinkle they called “extend and pretend.”

 The regulators’ response didn’t change much either.
 In both periods, forbearance was the name of the game.
 And when that failed, as it usually does, the solution to both the S&L and subprime crises was exactly the same: Bring in the taxpayers.